jls47/wats1030-intro-to-unix/nix_scavenger_hunt.md

 ### Navigating the Filesystem

 * Get an idea of where you are in the operating system.
 Use the `pwd` command to find your "path to working directory"--your current location in the filesystem of your devbox. *Paste the output of the `pwd` command here:*
-** /mnt/c/Windows/System32 **
 * Discover more about this filesystem.
-Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?
+Use `ls` (the "list" command)to see what is in this directory. *What directories and files do you see when you run `ls`?*
-** Well over 100 DLL's**
 * You can use *options* to modify how a command runs.
 Try using `ls -alh` to see the contents of your current directory. *How are the results different when you use the `-alh` options?*
-** It now displays file sizes, dates and times of last modification, and some dr-xr-xr-x stuff that I don't understand. **
 * The `man` ("manual") command tells you more about how any given command works. (*WARNING:* CodeAnywhere does not support the man command.
 You can click the following link to complete this task: http://linux.die.net/man/).
 Run `man` to see instructions about how to use `man`.
 Then use `man` to learn what the `a`, `l`, and `h` options mean when used with the `ls` command. *Write down what those options do?*
-** a: do not ignore entries starting with on second thought, no entries starting with these. **
 * Commands can also take *arguments*, which are usually the names of files or locations that you want the command to work with.
 Try running `ls /` to see what files are in the *root* directory of the filesystem. *What files and directories do you see listed?*
-** init and temp are highlighted in green, everything else is in blue: acct, boot, data, etc, lib64, media, opt, root, sbin, sys, usr, etc **
 * A Unix filesystem has a few special shortcuts to refer to specific locations. `/` indicates the *root* of the filesystem, meaning the top-most directory in the filesystem hierarchy.
 Use the `cd` ("change directory") command to move to the root directory.
 (Hint: Use `man` to look up the `cd` command if you have any issues) *Then run `pwd` and paste the output here:*
-** / **

 * Another special shortcut in Unix is the `~` location.
 This indicates the *user root* directory, meaning the top-most directory in the hierarchy that comes below your user account.
 Use `cd` to move to `~`. *Run `pwd` and paste the response here:*
-**
 * Change directory into the `challenge_files` directory.
 Use `ls` to find only the files with a `.demo` pattern. *How many files do you find?*
 * Use the `cd` command to move "up" one directory. *Where are you in the filesystem now?*
 * Press the up arrow on your keyboard. *What just happened?*